Nikhil Nanda: Personal life

 Nanda married Shweta Bachchan, daughter of film actors Amitabh Bachchan and Jaya Bachchan, on 16 February 1997.
 The couple has two children, daughter Navya Naveli Nanda (born December 1997), an entrepreneur, and son Agastya Nanda (born November 2000), an actor.

 Recognition and awards

 In 2001, Nikhil Nanda was selected as one of the Global Leaders of Tomorrow by the World Economic Forum, Geneva.
 He was appointed by the Indian government to represent the country at the Indo-Spain CEOs Forum in 2017.
-He was named the ‘Best CEO-Auto & Auto Ancillaries’ by Business Today for the period 2019-2020.